Steam Revenue Calculator

 A single-number revenue estimate (Boxleiter mid, single multiplier) is right roughly half the time and badly wrong the other half.
 The structural problem isn’t that the multiplier is wrong — it’s that a single number is the wrong shape for an uncertain forecast.

 Real Steam launches at the same review count + price routinely land 5-10× apart.
-A game with 1,000 reviews at $20 might earn $300K (P10 floor) or $4M (P90 ceiling) with the median around $1M — and you cannot tell before launch which side of that distribution you’ll land on.
+As an illustration: a game with 1,000 reviews at $20 might earn $300K (P10 floor) or $4M (P90 ceiling) with the median around $1M — and you cannot tell before launch which side of that distribution you’ll land on.
 A calibrated cone tells you the realistic floor and ceiling so you can:

 - Plan against the P10 floor for runway, breakeven, and worst-case decisions.